KanMika10/sql-dwh-project/README.md

 # sql-dwh-project
-Building a data warehouse with SQL server, including ETL processes, data modelling and analytics.
+Welcome to data warehouse project.
+In this project we are building a data warehouse with SQL server, including ETL processes, data modelling and analytics.